claytonphenderson/scope/README.md

 adb logcat | ./scope --watch
 ```

+**Note:** if you grep the output of adb logcat, be sure to use --line-buffered if also using --watch

 Then you can query your events using sqlite's json support with `sqlite3 /tmp/scope.db`.
 Feel free to point a visualization tool of your choice at this db.

 ```